-Royal Oak settles judicial dispute
+Royal Oak settles with woman in judicial dispute

 Royal Oak — City officials have agreed to a $24,000 separation agreement with a female court employee who allegedly was intimately involved with a judge in the city.